 Ingredients and substitutions:

-- WATER: Spring water is preferred but tap water will usually work.
+- WATER: Spring water is preferred, but tap water will usually work.
+The water does not need to be warmed.

 - SALT: The recipe is written for table salt or sea salt.
 If you want to use Kosher salt, add 1/4 teaspoon more.